 - Ensure you get adequate protein in your diet

-- Ensure you have adequate nutrients from vegetable sources – aim for colorful, low carbohydrate vegetables to meet your antioxidant needs
+- Ensure you have adequate nutrients from vegetable sources – aim for colorful, low carbohydrate vegetables to meet your antioxidant needs.
+Our 7-day keto diet plan has plenty of meal ideas.

 - Don’t eat excessive fats, particularly saturated fats in dairy and red meat